 Where to get it: Ratanà, on the edge of Isola, is famed for their take on this staple.

-Meat, meat and more meat—that’s what you’ll be eating in Milan if you go for the region’s iconic dishes (sorry, vegetarians).
-Ossobuco, which translates as “bone with a hole,” is one of two meat stars (cotoletta being the other—see below) that you’ll find at most traditional restaurants.
+Meat, meat and more meat: that’s what you’ll be eating in Milan if you go for the region’s iconic dishes (sorry, vegetarians).
+Ossobuco, which translates to “bone with a hole,” is one of two meat stars (cotoletta being the other, see below for more on that) you’ll find at most traditional restaurants.
 Braised in a mixture of onions, carrots, celery, white wine and broth, the crosscut veal shank is fork-tender and melts in the mouth.
-What bumps this dish from merely delicious to heavenly is the jellylike marrow at the centre of the bone.
+What bumps this dish from merely delicious to heavenly is the jelly-like marrow at the centre of the bone.
 It’s often served with risotto alla Milanese or polenta.

 Where to get it: Osteria dell’Acquabella in Porta Romana, a simple, family-run spot that draws almost exclusively on Milanese culinary traditions, consistently puts out an excellent ossobuco.

 Despite its resemblance to a quesadilla, the piadina, a thin, flaky Italian flatbread, is anything but.
 It’s slightly thicker than a flour tortilla and yet improbably light and crispy after being freshly cooked on an electric griddle.
 With its roots in the present-day Emilia-Romagna region, the piadina has conquered the lunch crowd in Milan, where it is stuffed to the brim with meats, cheeses and the odd vegetable.
 Even in more refined spots, where the piadinas are not quite as engorged with fillings, people still make short work of them, enjoying the gooey cheese inside before it hardens.
 You’ll see this lunch staple all over the city (it’s arguably more popular than the world-famous panino).